Why Serve in the Liturgy?

 Choirs: Please visit the Music page for more information about this ministry.

-To make further inquiries about serving in Cathedral liturgies, contact the Sub-Dean.
+To make further inquiries about serving in Cathedral liturgies, contact the Vicar.